A couple of questions about British Gas defaults from Debt Camel readers in the last few weeks:

 If this has happened to you…

 You should email a complaint to British Gas at firstname.lastname@example.org.
-Here are four possible points to make – include all the ones that are relevant to your situation:
+Here are four possible points to make – you should include all the ones that are relevant to your situation:

 - you dispute the debt because you have never heard about it before.
 Say when you left that property, if you were never sent a bill for this debt etc.